umd-lhcb/hammer-reweight/README.md

 make sample-plots
 ```

-To generate sample reweighting plots (which will be put in the `gen` folder).
+To generate some reweighting validation plots (which will be put in the `gen`

-You can generate some reweighting validation plots with:
+folder):
 ```
 make validation-plots
 ```